Mathématique: Chapter 48

 Rush raised his eyebrows.

-“Yeah—so this is kind of like me explaining freedom to George Washington, isn’t it.”
+“Ugh, fine, this is kinda like me explaining freedom to George Washington, isn’t it.”

 “I am a cryptographer,” Rush said.